Dillbobgaming/Dungeon-Game/README.md

 # Dungeon-Game
+Hello, I'm Dillbobgaming.
+I'm making this "simple" text based dungeon game to test my skills and have fun.
-My very own text based Dungeon Game.
-Feel free to copy and use this code however you like.
+I'm not an advanced programmer, so this may not seem like much.
+However, feel free to copy and use my code in any way you want.
+Enjoy!